medexer/medexer-hospital/README.md

-# medexer-client
+# medexer-hospital
-Medexer client application application to be used bu hospitals
+Medexer client application application to be used by hospitals